sneivandt/dotfiles/README.md

 ## Vagrant

-Build a vagrant image using Docker provider and ssh into the container.
+Build a container with this configuration and ssh into the container.

     vagrant up && vagrant ssh